 Most people know Liatris as a cut flower.
-Its long, purple spikes make an attractive addition to a wide variety of bouquets, so it appears very popular in professional floral arrangements.
+The gayfeather flower with its long, purple spikes make an attractive addition to a wide variety of bouquets, so it appears very popular in professional floral arrangements.

-In this article, we will discuss the various types of Liatris plants available to you and share valuable tips on growing these hardy perennials successfully.
+In this article, we will discuss the various types of gayfeather flower plants available and share valuable tips on growing these hardy perennials successfully.
 Read on to learn more.

-This type of flower may also refer to as Blazing Star or Gayfeather.
-People also occasionally call this as “Colic Root” because of its use as a traditional folk medicine for soothing upset tummies.
+This type of flower may also refer to as Blazing Star or Gayfeather Liatris.
+People also occasionally call this “Colic Root” because of its use as a traditional folk medicine for soothing upset tummies.

 By any name, most species are natives of the prairie or grasslands.
-They grow wild in a variety of natural settings and accommodate easily to a garden setting.
+The gayfeather flower grows wild in a variety of natural settings and accommodates easily to a garden setting.

-These hardy, attractive flowers grow up to two to five feet tall and sports grass like leaves.
+These hardy, attractive flowers grow up to two to five feet tall and sport grass-like leaves.
 The flower heads consist of multiple tiny flowers which appear white or pale purple.
 The flowers cluster around the top one-third of the stem.

-The blooming season makes a lengthy extending from early in the summer too late in the autumn.
+The blooming season makes a length extending from early in the summer to late in the autumn.
 This varies somewhat from one species to another.

 All types of Blazing Star bloom in an unusual way.
 The bloom starts at the top of the flower spike and proceeds downward.

-When you cut Blazing Star for floral arrangements, it serves as a good idea to cut off the top one-third of the plant with open buds.
-Leave unopened buds below it to bloom and add color in your garden.
+When you cut Blazing Starflower Liatris spikes for floral arrangements, it serves as a good idea to cut off the top one-third of the plant with open buds.
+Leave unopened buds below it to bloom and add color to your garden.

-You can also make use of Liatris as dry flowers.
-To do this, look for stems with the flowers entirely opened.
+You can also make use of purple Liatris as dry flowers.
+To do this, look for flower spikes with the flowers entirely opened.